dotkernel/dot-controller/README.md

 ```

 Now when a request for this route comes in, your controller will run first.
 Dot Controllers are designed to ignore requests that cannot be matched to one of its methods, so if no action matches, it will call the next middleware, in our case, the second controller.
 If this is the last controller, and action does not match here, it will go to the default 404 Not found page.
-There is a simple middleware defined in dk-base that makes sure any request that does not match will be converted explicitly to a 404 error.
+There is a simple middleware defined in dot-helpers that makes sure any request that does not match will be converted explicitly to a 404 error.

 ## Controller plugins